Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds

 The best fertilizers for flowers are water-soluble or liquid ones.
 Some fertilizers can scorch plants when used incorrectly.
 For example, when high amounts are used or when applied at the wrong time.
 To avoid this problem, you need to follow the manufacturer's directions for the fertilizer.

 I tried a number of flower fertilizers without success before I found Dr. Earth Bud and Bloom Booster.
 So why is it the best fertilizer for these plants?
 Well, it is packed with a myriad of nutrients that continue to be released several months after application.
 It contains 7 strains of beneficial soil microbes and 8 strains of ecto and endo mycorrhizae.
 The latter improves drought resistance, among other benefits.

 In addition, it is 100% organic and natural, doesn't contain GMO's, safe for people and pet and comes in a sprayer can - so it is ready to spray and you don't have to look for a sprayer.
 You can also get the powdery one, mix it with water as recommend and apply with this sprayer.
 It is available in a number of sizes, so you can always find a size that suits the number of your flowers.

 3. Remove Weeds From Your Flower Garden

 Weeds compete for resources with useful plants and can harbor pests and diseases.
 In order to get the best from your flowers, you need to remove any weeds that grow in your garden.

-If you are growing flowers in a smaller garden or using pots, you can control weeds by just uprooting them.
+If you are growing flowers in a smaller garden or using pots and vases, you can control weeds by just uprooting them.
 For a larger garden, you need to use garden tools like hoe and pick, and you can weed after every one week.